Qiskit/qiskit-metapackage/docs/deprecation_policy.rst

 #.
 The alternative path must be in place for one minor version before any
    warnings are issued.
 For example, if we want to replace the function ``foo()`` with ``bar()``, we must make at least one release with both functions before issuing any warnings within ``foo()``.
+You may issue ``PendingDeprecationWarning``\ s from the old paths immediately.

    *Reason*: we need to give people time to swap over without breaking their code as soon as they upgrade.

 #.
-After one minor version, :ref:`issue the deprecation warnings
+After the alternative path has been in place for at least one minor version,
-   <issuing-deprecation-warnings>`.
-Add a release note with a ``deprecations``
-   section listing all deprecated paths, their alternatives, and the reason for deprecation.  :ref:`Update the tests to test the warnings
+   :ref:`issue the deprecation warnings <issuing-deprecation-warnings>`.
+Add a release note with a ``deprecations`` section listing all deprecated paths, their alternatives, and the reason for deprecation.  :ref:`Update the tests to test the warnings <testing-deprecated-functionality>`.
-   <testing-deprecated-functionality>`.

    *Reason*: removals must be highly visible for at least one version, to minimize the surprise to users when they actually go.

 #.
-Set a removal date for the old feature.
-This must be at least three months
+Set a removal date for the old feature, and remove it (and the warnings) when
-   after the version with the warnings was first released, and cannot be the minor version immediately after the warnings.
+   reached.
+This must be at least three months after the version with the warnings was first released, and cannot be the minor version immediately after the warnings.
 Add an ``upgrade`` release note that lists all the removals.
 For example, if the alternative path was provided in ``0.19.0`` and the warnings were added in ``0.20.0``, the earliest version for removal is ``0.22.0``, even if ``0.21.0`` was released more than three months after ``0.20.0``.

    .. note::